East Peoria Community High School: History

 During the summer of 2009 construction began on "E" building.
-The new construction includes a new larger cafeteria and multiple classrooms.
+The new construction included a new larger cafeteria and multiple classrooms.
 The cafeteria seats 800 students and has a separate room for faculty dining.
 The classrooms are state of the art, with built-in sound systems, DVD and VHS, and up-to-date electronics.

-"E" building is the first phase of construction.
-For phase II the old lunch room is being turned into a fine arts wing, and phase III is the demolition of the original building "A building".
+"E" building was the first phase of construction.
+In phase II the old lunch room was turned into a fine arts wing, "F" wing.